VernellMiller/raam/README.md

 - Real-Time Stock Checker

 # How to Contribute
 Feel free to fork and pull request any ideas , features you have!
-Approval within 24hrs
 # Usage Instructions
 Clone this repository e.g.
 ```